-\\ One of the fundamental questions in the physics of heat transport is to understand what vibrational modes are carrying heat and why.
+\\ An important fundamental question for the physics of solid state heat-transfer is: What vibrational modes carry heat and why?
 The amount of heat carried by propagons vs. diffusons is not believed to be a universal property that all amorphous materials have in common.
 Rather, it is believed that how much heat is carried by propagons vs. diffusons depends on what elements make up the compound, and how the material was synthesized \cite{braun2016size,regner2013broadband,larkin2014thermal}.
 Therefore, experimental methods are needed that can determine how much heat in an amorphous material is carried by propagons vs. diffusons.

 \\ If all heat is carried by diffusons, the thermal resistance from an amorphous layer is expected to depend linearly on thickness.
 However, if a significant proportion of heat is carried by long MFPs propagons, the thermal conductivity is expected to depend on thickness.
 In a study by Braun et al. \cite{braun2016size}, amorphous SiO$_2$ was observed to have a constant thermal conductivity of 1.1 W/(m-K) from film thicknesses from 2 nm to 2 $\mu m$, indicating diffusons and/or propagons with mean-free-paths less than 2 nm are the dominant heat carriers.
-Alternatively, several studies have shown evidence that propagons can carry signficiant heat in amorphous Si \cite{regner2013broadband,larkin2014thermal}.
+Alternatively, several studies have shown evidence that propagons can carry significant heat in amorphous Si \cite{regner2013broadband,larkin2014thermal}.
 For example, in a frequency-domain thermoreflectance (FDTR) experiment by Regner et al. \cite{regner2013broadband}, the thermal response of a 500 nm amorphous Si film was measured as a function of heating frequency.
 The thermal response vs. frequency deviated from the predictions of the heat diffusion equation at MHz heating frequencies.
 This deviation was attributed to ballistic effects, and the authors concluded that $\sim$ 35\% of the thermal conductivity is from propagons with MFPs longer than 100 nm.